What Is an Entry Condition Report? Guide for Australian Rentals

 - Keep copies accessible — digital storage ensures you can find the report when needed

-- Be honest — documenting pre-existing damage accurately protects both parties
+- Be accurate — documenting pre-existing damage honestly protects both parties

-A thorough entry condition report takes 30-60 minutes for a standard residential property — a small investment that protects thousands of dollars in potential bond disputes.
+A thorough entry condition report takes 30 to 60 minutes for a standard residential property — a small investment that protects thousands of dollars in potential bond disputes.